hMoffat/nc-news-app/README.md

 Find the netlify hosted deployment here: https://nc-news-hmoffat.netlify.app

 Made as a one week front end project in a Software Development bootcamp, this project will continue to be updated at the end of the course.
-At this time, mobile view is recommended for a better experience.

 ### NC News API